 When we face an adversary that can be fought — such as a bushfire or a flood — the collective power of humanity drives the human psyche in a positive direction.
 Remember with the Australian bushfires over our last summer, we had firefighters fighting for days on end with no sleep.
 We also had teams of volunteers rallying to cook food and provide support.
 The human psyche can create an enormous capacity of persistence and commitment when there is an obvious enemy that they can fight.

-Other things that can lift our sense of wellbeing are spending time with our loved ones, especially our closest family.
-My heart is aching to be able to hold and hug my own grandchildren and family once the restrictions are lifted.
+One thing that can lift our sense of wellbeing are spending time with our loved ones, especially our closest family.
 These are examples of protective factors that help to nurture us when we are experiencing stressors.
-If there was ever a time we needed them it is now, and hopefully soon we will be able to restore them to their rightful place in our lives.

 Feeling on edge or restless or a little anxious are all signs that our amygdala is working well.
 We are not safe until we are safe, so it will keep nudging us to keep an eye out, to be cautious to do everything we can to keep ourselves and our loved ones safe.